persoonmeneer/SmartGrid/README.md

 ```
 python main.py
 ```
 This gives you first the option to run a baseline to see the distribution of random solutions without optimization or to run smartgrid which gives the option to run one of the specific algorithms above.
-Then you choose what district you want to use, what algorithm (except if you choose baseline) and then howmany iterations.
+Then you choose what district you want to use, what algorithm (except if you choose baseline) and then how many iterations.
+After that has run, you get the option to see the results of the simulation in case "smartgrid" has been chosen.

 #### Authors
 + Karel Vreeburg